Wind4Greg/BBS-Draft-Checks/README.md

 Implemented and tested in file [BBSSign.js](JavaScript/BBSSign.js) with additional functions in [BBSEncodeHash.js](JavaScript/BBSEncodeHash.js) to put things in the proper format prior to hashing and some helpers in [myUtils.js](JavaScript/myUtils.js).

 Verified against SHA-256 cases: [signature001.json](https://github.com/decentralized-identity/bbs-signature/blob/main/tooling/fixtures/fixture_data/bls12-381-sha-256/signature/signature001.json) (single message), and [signature004.json](https://github.com/decentralized-identity/bbs-signature/blob/main/tooling/fixtures/fixture_data/bls12-381-sha-256/signature/signature004.json).

+## Verifying

+Implemented and tested in file [BBSVerify.js](JavaScript/BBSVerify.js).
+Note that for now I just copied over the helper functions implemented in the [BBSSign.js](JavaScript/BBSSign.js).
+The new stuff in here are some computations in G2, the use of the elliptic curve pairing function, and some computations in GT, i.e., $F_{p^{12}}$.

+## Proof Generation

+Still to come.

+## Proof Verification

+Still to come.